Garlic lovers rejoice! These chewy roasted garlic bagels get their flavor from a whole bulb of roasted garlic.

 You can also roast the garlic and toast the fennel up to a day in advance.

-This particular flavor combo — roasted garlic and fennel — was inspired by an unforgettable bagel I picked up at The Kettle Black, a small bakery in Philly many years ago (if you're in the Philly area, they're doing pickup orders right now, please go support them!).
+This particular flavor combo — roasted garlic and fennel — was inspired by an unforgettable bagel I picked up at The Kettle Black, a small bakery in Philly many years ago.

 The roasted garlic is mellow and a little sweet, but still assertive and unmissable, and the fennel gives a really nice aromatic, kind of herbal anise-y vibe.

-I know fennel can be kind of a divisive flavor — if you don't like fennel, this recipe probably isn't going to change your mind.
-But if you do like fennel, you will love love love it.
+I know fennel can be kind of a divisive flavor — if you don't like fennel, you can definitely make these garlic bagels without it.
+But if you do like fennel, you will love love love the combination.

 (Full disclosure: FinaMill sent me a PR sample to test out, but I was not obligated to post/share/recommend it, I only mention it because it's genuinely perfect for this recipe, particularly for topping your finished bagels with additional ground fennel.)